 David has a passion for helping people develop their potential as leaders.
-David was one of the founders of MYLead in 2002 and has been actively involved in quadrupling the annual impact of MYLead over that time.
-David earned his Ph.D. in leadership studies and MBA in Management and Organizations.
+David was one of the founders of MYLead in 2002 and has been actively involved in more than quadrupling the annual impact of MYLead since then.
+David earned his Ph.D. in leadership studies from the University of Nebraska and MBA in Management and Organizations from the University of Michigan.
 He has also authored or co-authored over three dozen articles and presentations on leadership and enabling people to reach their individual potential.
-David works at the University of Michigan, where he is Executive Director responsible for Education and Training systems for degree-granting as well as continuing education of 26,000 faculty and staff in the Health System.
+David works at the University of Michigan, where he is Executive Director responsible for Education and Training systems for over 26,000 faculty, staff, and students in the Health System.
 He is also an instructor of strategic change and human resources.
-David had been recognized with the U.S. Presidential Lifetime Achievement award.
+David has twice been recognized with the U.S. Presidential Lifetime Achievement award.
 He enjoys traveling and is an avid runner.

 Julie Dartt, GFWC Liaison